Thinkin Bout You (Frank Ocean song): Accolades

 Rolling Stone named the song the 4th best song of 2012, calling it "the year's deepest love song [that] won us all."
 In 2021, it was added as the 367th greatest song of all time on their Top 500 Greatest Songs of All Time list.Complex named the track the fourth best song of 2011, writing that "Ocean's voice explores those awkward spaces in a new relationship, making the eternal lover's questions sound new and urgent.
-Whatever it is, Frank Ocean's "Thinking About Forever" is one of those songs that will never get old."
+Whatever it is, Frank Ocean's 'Thinking About Forever' is one of those songs that will never get old."
 Beyoncé reportedly cried while listening to the song, and wrote Ocean a poem of support.
-Knowles and Ocean had previously collaborated on the track "I Miss You".
+Knowles and Ocean had previously collaborated on the track "I Miss You" on her 2011 album 4.
 The Village Voice's Pazz & Jop annual critics' poll ranked "Thinkin Bout You" at number four to find the best music of 2012.
 In 2019, Pitchfork ranked the song 5th on its list of the 200 Best Songs of the 2010s.

 Music video

 On September 15, 2011, a music video directed by visual art group High5Collective was released.
-The Direction team's "music videos are typically unofficial affair" but according to them the clip was the official video.
+The direction team's "music videos are typically unofficial affair" but according to them, the clip was the official video.
 Pitchfork Media reported, "it sure looks official, since Frank seems to appear in the bloody, somewhat tragic clip (in doctor's garb), and Frank posted it on his Tumblr."
 It featured Native American cultural imagery and interdimensional elements in its plot.
 The music video plays out "more like a short film than something you’d see on MTV Jams, this visionary piece sees the OFWGKTA crooner play merely a supporting cast role as a doctor.
 Ocean makes a cameo as a doctor, though "mostly with the back of his head, his footage refreshingly entwined with a girl-saving Native American mystical ritual."
 The video explores the dreams of a sick girl, a "few primitive zombie-looking people", and some "celestial activity."

 The Huffington Post wrote that "the video is a dream within a story involving a little girl, a teepee and a few deaths.
 Cool!
-It's a surprisingly filmic effort, with a sepia mid-century creepiness that calls to mind "Mad Men" plus "Justified," with a little "Walking Dead" thrown in for good measure."
+It's a surprisingly filmic effort, with a sepia mid-century creepiness that calls to mind Mad Men plus Justified, with a little Walking Dead thrown in for good measure."
 The Smoking Section commented, "he premise might sound out there, until you watch for yourself and your assumptions become trumped by the visually and mentally stimulating succession of supernatural events."
 Prefix Magazine gave the video a positive review, writing "the vid sets Ocean's doe-eyed crooning against something of an inter-dimensional love story, that or a dreamcatcher-inspired fever dream.
 Either way, pioneer triage and white-eyed shaman were not what we we're expecting, but we couldn't be more pleasantly surprised."